jgonzaga35/Flock/assumptions.md

 **auth_test**

 * auth_register
 	* It's assumed that the length of first/ last name is 1-50 inclusively
 	* Each user has a unique user-id
+	* User handle can only consist of alphanumeric characters

 * channel_join
     * When a user is invited to channel, they can see any previous messages on the channel before they were invited.